GEO-BON/bon-in-a-box-pipeline-engine/documentation_website/protconn_pipeline.md

 - `Error: Could not retrieve protected areas from WDPA`: if you encounter this error, it means the WDPA API is not able to retrieve the data for the country/region of interest.
 This sometimes happens with very large datasets and is a problem with the API itself, not the pipeline.

+- `Error: Script produced no results.
+Check log for errors and make sure that the script calls biab_output.`: if you encounter this error and you are running ProtConn for a large area with many protected areas, it is likely that Docker has terminated the process because you have run out of computer RAM.
+You can try to reduce memory usage by further simplifying the geometry of your protected area.
+If this still does not work, you may need to run the analysis on a computer with more RAM.

 ## References

 Saura, Santiago, Lucy Bastin, Luca Battistella, Andrea Mandrici, and Grégoire Dubois.
 “Protected Areas in the World’s Ecoregions: How Well Connected Are They?”
 Ecological Indicators 76 (May 1, 2017): 144–58. https://doi.org/10.1016/j.ecolind.2016.12.047.